 What sets this camera apart from others that you see in smartphones is the ability to enable preview mode, which allows you to instantly delete or share your captures right from the app.
 Now your friends can see what you’re up to on the 4th of July in real time, with no need to switch in between apps.

 This is a camera that lends itself to the moment, ensuring that every photo you take with it is clear, in focus, and lit with just the right amount of exposure.

 Now that we’ve covered some of the most mobile and easy-to-use cameras, let’s move on to some tips and tricks for capturing the best moments of your 4th of July.
 Don’t worry, these are tips you can use to make any photo better, no matter what type of camera you’re using, so be sure to keep them in mind during the holiday.

-We all know that flash is a good way to get enough light in your shot, but the truth is that many flashes on cameras are simply too bright and too harsh of a light to do your photos any justice.
+We all know that flash is an excellent way to get enough light in your shot, but the truth is that many flashes on cameras are just too bright and too harsh of light to do your photos any justice.

 If you’re still worried about exposure, many cameras have an auto-exposure feature that allows you to choose your level without using flash.
 Check your camera’s instruction manual to see how to enable auto-exposure.

 So we all know a good picture when we see it, but did you know there’s a secret on how to do it?
 The secret is — wait for it — composition and focus.
 Pretty simple, right?